partylikeits1983/miden-tutorials/docs/src/rust-client/mint_consume_create_tutorial.md

 All 5 notes minted for Alice successfully!

 [STEP 4] Alice will now consume all of her notes to consolidate them.
+Currently, Alice has 2 consumable notes.
+Waiting...
-Currently, Alice has 3 consumable notes.
+Currently, Alice has 4 consumable notes.
 Waiting...
 Found 5 consumable notes for Alice.
 Consuming them now...
 All of Alice's notes consumed successfully.